Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.14 - The Family Travel Tracker/README.md

 ```

 This ensures the country is matched to the user who entered it.
 After insertion, redirect back to the home page to show the updated countries for the current user.

+## Conclusion

+You now have a website where you can add new family members, select a color for them, and add them to the list.
+You can view the countries each member has visited and add new countries unique to each person.
+This is achieved using the power of relationships in PostgreSQL.
+If you struggled, there is no shame in looking at the solutions to understand what is going on and then applying what you have learned to your own code.

+## Key Takeaways

+- Established a One to Many relationship between users and visited countries in the Family Travel Tracker.
+- Updated SQL tables to include foreign keys and enable multi-user functionality.
+- Modified backend logic to handle dynamic user selection, country addition, and color assignment.
+- Demonstrated how to use SQL JOINs and parameterized queries to fetch user-specific data.